dylanjacobb/hw6-weather-dashboard/README.md

 Here's the link to the Weather Dashboard website: https://dylanjacobb.github.io/hw6-weather-dashboard/

-Here's a a screenshot of the unfinished webpage:
+Here's a a screenshot of the webpage:

 ![webpage](https://user-images.githubusercontent.com/75706156/109103160-5d0c8280-76f8-11eb-9841-2ec4bd16f85f.png)